ahmedkaludi/easy-table-of-contents/README.txt

 * BUG: Alignment is not working properly #515
 * BUG: While using shortcode, TOC not working #523
 * BUG: Header no longer showing in Pure CSS mode #524
-* BUG: Need to create an option to import/export the settings #525
+* NEW: Need to create an option to import/export the settings #525
 * BUG: ACF compatibility fatal error #526
 * BUG: When we select Inline CSS option, Counter does not display #527
 * BUG: Limit path option is not working #532